rahulrai-in/thecloudblog/tcb/content/post/Moving to Hugo Sticking To Azure/index.md

 Next, I push my blog post to GitHub from where Travis is notified of the changes.
 I use a [custom script](https://github.com/rahulrai-in/Blog-Web/blob/master/travisdeploy.sh) to git push only the new or updated files to my Azure WebApp.
 This saves me from the pain of deploying everything to my WebApp on every single push.
 Also, Hugo does not, by default, build the posts that are marked as `draft`, which helps me push my in-progress blog posts to GitHub without affecting the existing deployment.
 Later on, when I am ready, I just need to set the `draft` property of the post to **false** to make the post public.

 I have integrated a third-party mailing system to the blog that detects the changes in the [RSS feed](/post/index.xml) of this blog and sends an email to my subscribers.
 I took great pains to make sure that the data of my subscribers stay safe.
-I :heart: my subscribers and therefore, I am paying [MailerLite](https://www.mailerlite.com/) to keep my subscriber list safe :moneybag: and to keep my subscribers happy.
+I :heart: my subscribers and therefore, I pay :moneybag: [MailerLite](https://www.mailerlite.com/) to keep my subscriber list safe and to keep my subscribers happy.

-> Want me to write about how the Travis CI custom build script works?
-[Let me know](/contact) or comment below.

 ## The Code